 Natesan’s primary research interests are in the area of computational drug design, investigating drug action and disposition through mathematical modeling and simulation.
 His laboratory’s research goals are directed towards two important aspects of preclinical drug discovery:

-- Modeling protein-ligand, protein-peptide interactions using advanced structure-based techniques such as molecular docking, pharmacophore-based screening, molecular dynamics simulation, and hybrid QM/MM methods.
+- Modeling protein-ligand, protein-peptide interactions using state-of-the-art structure- and ligand-based techniques such as molecular docking, pharmacophore-based virtual screening, quantitative structure-activity, and structure-property relationships, molecular dynamics simulation, and hybrid QM/MM methods.

 He also actively collaborates with clinical pharmacists in developing population-based pharmacokinetic (PBPK) models for optimizing antibiotic therapies.

 - Cetero, PRACS Institute/James D. Carlson Graduate Student Research Excellence Award, 2009

 - NSF-North Dakota-EPSCoR Doctoral Dissertation Fellowship, 2008 – 2010